wiseman-timelord/Ubuntu24-TweakInstall/README.md

 ### Development
 - Immediate work...
-1. Add opensnitch.
+1. Add opensnitch using method found to be working via flatpack as instructed on the github repository. (this method works)
-- Required updates I have noticed from use...
+2. Add hybrid graphics install with radeon as main and nvidia as compute, in the method I used.
-1. `Start + e` :- Go to `Settings>Keyboard>Add Custom`, then type in `nautilus` for the command, and put `Start + e` in the Shortcut, and give it a fitting title like `Explorer Shortcut`.
+3. `Start + e` :- Go to `Settings>Keyboard>Add Custom`, then type in `nautilus` for the command, and put `Start + e` in the Shortcut, and give it a fitting title like `Explorer Shortcut`.
 NEed to add this and other tweaks for keyboard shortcuts from windows.
-- The Individual `VM` related install seems odd now, needs to be made into Modular submenu again. `LLM` option had to be removed, error with build-tools was it?
+4. The Individual `VM` related install seems odd now, needs to be made into Modular submenu again. `LLM` option had to be removed, error with build-tools was it?
 But still, LLM was a bad choice, because people will want custom Torch version possibly.
 Maybe Just expand out the options for the VM setup, so as to include different VM modules.

 ### Warnings:
 - If there is some issue with a device, after restarting, after using the Installer, then try re-starting again, this fixed itself for me, but I had a blank screen on one of the monitors, its an iffy old monitor prone to issues though.